lasso-js/lasso/README.md

 # Node.js-style Module Support

-The RaptorJS Optimizer provides full support for transporting Node.js modules to the browser.
+The Raptor Optimizer provides full support for transporting Node.js modules to the browser.
 If you write your modules in the standard Node.js way (i.e. using `require`, `module.exports` and `exports`) then the module will be able to be loaded on both the server and in the browser.

 This functionality is offered by the core [raptor-optimizer-require](https://github.com/raptorjs3/raptor-optimizer-require) plugin which introduces a new `require` dependency type.
 For example:
 ```json